tldr-pages/tldr/pages/common/xwininfo.md

 `xwininfo -tree -root`

-- Display the attributes of a window with a specific id:
+- Display the attributes of a window with a specific ID:

 `xwininfo -id {{id}}`